-Ask the GSI for an AR tag, and attach it to to top of the TurtleBot (if there is not already one on the TurtleBot).
-Get an additional AR tag (with a different identifier than the one on your TurtleBot).
+Acquire an additional AR tag (with a different identifier than the one on your TurtleBot).
 You will be using the webcam attached to compute the relative transformation between the TurtleBot and the AR tag on the ground, which will serve as the origin.

-Affix your webcam so that it has a good view of both the TurtleBot's AR tag and the static tag on the ground.
+Affix (or hold steady) your webcam so that it has a good view of both the TurtleBot's AR tag and the static tag on the ground.
 Use RViz and ar_track_alvar to visualize the location of the TurtleBot relative to the frame defined by the AR tag on the ground.
 You'll need to set the Fixed Frame in RViz to correspond to the AR tag we've placed on the ground.